University of Alabama

 The University of Alabama (informally known as Alabama, UA, the Capstone, or Bama) is a public research university in Tuscaloosa, Alabama, United States.
 Established in 1820 and opened to students in 1831, the University of Alabama is the oldest and largest of the public universities in Alabama as well as the University of Alabama System.
 It is classified among "R1: Doctoral Universities – Very high research activity".

 The university offers programs of study in 12 academic divisions leading to bachelor's, master's, education specialist, and doctoral degrees.
 The only publicly supported law school in the state is at UA.
 The school was a center of activity during the American Civil War and the civil rights movement.
 The University of Alabama varsity football program (nicknamed the Crimson Tide), inaugurated in 1892, ranks as one of the ten best in US history.
 In a 1913 speech, UA president George H. Denny extolled the university as the "capstone of the public school system in the state", thereby establishing the university's current nickname, The Capstone.
-As of June 2024 UA has produced 65 Goldwater Scholars, 16 Rhodes Scholars, and 16 Truman Scholars.
+As of fall 2025, UA has produced 16 Truman Scholars, 45 Hollings Scholars, 21 Boren Scholars, and 69 Goldwater Scholars.